Victorwz/LaViA/README.md

 This project is licensed under the [CC BY-NC 2.0 License](https://creativecommons.org/licenses/by-nc/2.0/deed.en).
 Please refer to our work, i.e. mentioning our framework name, in your study or development.
 Don't forget to give us a star if you find it is useful.

 ## Acknowledgment
-**LaViA** is led by Weizhi Wang at Xifeng Yan's lab @UCSB.
+**LaViA** is led by Weizhi Wang (weizhiwang@ucsb.edu) at [Xifeng Yan](https://sites.cs.ucsb.edu/~xyan)'s lab @UCSB.
 It is a part of the “Autonomous Multimodal Ingestion for Goal-Oriented Support” (AMIGOS) team directed by Dr. Charles Ortiz at PARC/SRI.
 AMIGOS is funded by [DARPA Perceptually-enabled Task Guidance (PTG) program](https://www.darpa.mil/program/perceptually-enabled-task-guidance).